 CN Rail says workers' strike to hurt profit growth in 2019

-Dec 3 (Reuters) - Canadian National Railway Co CNR.TO cut its target for growth in adjusted profit for 2019 on Tuesday, citing impact of an eight-day strike by about 3,200 conductors and yard workers that led to delays in shipments.
+Dec 3 (Reuters) - Canadian National Railway Co CNR.TO cut its target for growth in adjusted profit for 2019 on Tuesday, citing impact of an eight-day strike that led to delays in shipments.

 The rail operator expects 2019 adjusted diluted per share growth in low to mid single-digit range compared with its previous forecast of growth in the high single-digit range.

+The strike, which saw about 3,200 conductors and yard workers stop work, demanding improved working conditions and rest breaks, ended last week.

+Prior to the strike, CN said it had cut management and union jobs as it grapples with an economic slowdown.

-Canada relies on CN and Canadian Pacific Railway CP.TO to move products like crops, oil, potash, coal and other manufactured goods to ports and the United States.
+Canada relies on CN and Canadian Pacific Railway CP.TO to move products such as crops, oil, potash, coal and other manufactured goods to domestic ports and the United States.

 ((Rachit.Vats@thomsonreuters.com; within U.S. +1 646 223 8780, outside U.S. +91 80 6749 3798; Reuters Messaging: rachit.vats.thomsonreuters.com@reuters.net))